shopper approved

 Germania Beasts Series

-One of the most recent collections introduced by the Germania Mint is the Germania Beasts Series.
 The Germania Beasts Series debuted with an image of the dragon Fafnir on both fields of the silver rounds.
 His upper body with front legs and his head feature on one side, while his tail curls around the reverse field of the rounds.
 The Germania Mint double-headed eagle logo is found at the center.
+To date, the only additional release has been the Fenrir issue in 2022.

 What set this release apart from other collections currently available from the Germania Mint is the variety of collectible pieces.
 A traditional 1 oz Silver BU round was offered in this range, but so too were 2×1 silver rounds with a rhodium-and-gold plating, and a 2 oz Ultra High Relief strike with rhodium in the background and unique chameleon finish on the body of Fafnir.